tigera-solutions/terraform-blueprints/aks-azure-cni-overlay-networking/README.md

-# AKS Bring Your Own CNI Cluster With Custom Networking
+# AKS Cluster With AzureCNI in Overlay Mode

-Public AKS cluster with no CNI installed
+Public AKS cluster with Azure CNI in Overlay Mode

 # Deploy the cluster

 `terraform init`

 `terraform apply`

-`az login`

-`az aks get-credentials --name aks --resource-group demo-aks`